redis/redis-io/views/documentation.md

 client, or out of curiosity, learn how to communicate with Redis at a low level.
 * [Redis RDB format](https://github.com/sripathikrishnan/redis-rdb-tools/wiki/Redis-RDB-Dump-File-Format) specification, and [RDB version history](https://github.com/sripathikrishnan/redis-rdb-tools/blob/master/docs/RDB_Version_History.textile).
-* [Internals](/topics/internals): learn details about how Redis is implemented under the hood.
+* [Internals](/topics/internals): Learn details about how Redis is implemented under the hood.

 Tutorials & FAQ
 ---

-* [FAQ](/topics/faq): some common questions about Redis.
+* [FAQ](/topics/faq): Some common questions about Redis.
-* [Data types](/topics/data-types): a summary of the different types of values that Redis supports.
+* [Data types](/topics/data-types): A summary of the different types of values that Redis supports.
 * [15 minutes introduction to Redis data types](/topics/data-types-intro)
 * [Writing a simple Twitter clone with PHP and Redis](/topics/twitter-clone)
 * [Auto complete with Redis](http://antirez.com/post/autocomplete-with-redis.html)